You can download this story as a PDF Tinker’s Beau – A Short Story.

 “Asimov?
 Asimov!
 I don’t care what you are doing to that robot, but as a part of your lab I advise you not to go down that path.
 What about your big breakthrough?”

 “I’m- I’m very close to it.”

 “What is love, June Remi?”

-“Oh gee, you know, Isaac.
+“You know what it is, Isaac.
 Check your lexicon.
-And you sound very naïve asking it, like a lost android child in a bad manga.”
+And you sound very naïve asking it, like a lost android child in a manga.”

 “I’m sorry.
 Can you taste love?”

-The doll looks at her, and accepts the pencil and the paper.
+The doll looks at her, and accepts the gift.
 It’s the kind of cheap pad you get from the supermarket, wrapped in clingfilm, with a dancing cat on the cover, but the robot holds it reverently.
 She carefully turns the page, revealing a surface of smooth, cream-coloured paper.
 He follows her motion and just as carefully strokes the paper, and then holds up the pencil in front of him.

 “What is an eraser’s purpose?”